 College is expensive, and there is no point in spending all of that time, effort, and money if you don’t graduate having understood what you were meant to.
 If you are not understanding a concept in a class, then do not be afraid to ask for help.

 However you get some extra help, it will be worth it.
-Sometimes it helps to hear another person explain a concept, too.
+Sometimes it helps to hear someone else explain a concept, too.

 22. Rotate Study Spots (and Get Out of Your Dorm!)

-According to multiple studies, rotating your study spots can help with recall performance — that is, the percentage of information you remember after learning and studying it.
-While it can be tempting to always grab the same study spot, try to switch things up throughout the week to maintain good study habits.
+According to multiple studies, rotating your study area can help with recall performance — that is, the percentage of information you remember after learning and studying it.
+While it can be tempting to always grab the same study spot, try to alternate your study area throughout the week to maintain good study habits.
 One day in your favorite cafe, and another in the library, perhaps.

 The one place you shouldn’t study often is your dorm room.
 Not only are you most likely to find distraction in the place you call home, but studying where you sleep can train your brain to associate your dorm room with work, rather than rest.

 Distractions are an effective destroyer of concentration and hard work, making them the opposite of good study skills.
 With distractions around, studying will both take longer and prove less effective.

-Turn off or silence your phone while you are studying, and put it out of sight.
+Turn off or silence your phone and social media while you are studying.
 Silence, too, any radio or television noise that might prove to commandeer your attention.
 Don’t allow yourself to check social media until one of your scheduled breaks.

 Other distractions will vary by student.
 While some students focus better with some classical music playing, others need complete silence.
 Some other common distractions include friends, food, the ability to people watch, and your computer.
 If you find something is becoming overly distracting, find a way to turn it “off” during the times you are meant to be studying.

 There is nothing wrong with bribing yourself every once in a while!
-If it gets you to sit down and study, then schedule in some rewards.
-For example, a longer period of study such as one solid hour of study and review can be rewarded with an episode of your favorite television show or a quick trip to the campus coffee shop.
+If it gets you to sit down and practice effective study skills, then schedule in some rewards.
+For example, a longer period of study such as one solid hour of review can be rewarded with an episode of your favorite television show or a quick trip to the campus coffee shop.
 Or allow yourself an M&M for each math problem completed.
 The most effective bribe will depend on your likes and finding what motivates you.
 And remember, better grades is the biggest reward!

 There isn’t a prize for who studies the longest, so allow yourself to take a five to ten minute break every once in a while.
 Your breaks can be as frequent as you would like — every 20 or 30 minutes, perhaps — but make sure you are not abusing your own reward system.
 A short period of rest at regular intervals is best.

 Set a timer for the amount of time you want to study before taking a break, then set another timer for the length of your intended break, which shouldn’t be longer than 5-10 minutes.
 Once your timer goes off letting you know it’s time to return to studying, re-set your timer for the same amount of study time and get back to your books.
 Don’t be afraid to take a break–you’ll be amazed at the difference a five minute break can make!